Part 67: Crane Lake Road to Cottrill Lake Side Trail

 845. We pass through this alvar covered in juniper as we approach the shoreline of Dyer’s Bay.

 846. The rain is starting to ease off as we get our first glimpse of Dyer’s Bay on this hike.
 Here’s a historical anecdote from this area: “On a warm day in August, 1902, a six-year-old son of Mr. Robt.
 Bartley, residing north of Dyer’s Bay, playing about his home bare-footed and bare-legged to his knees, was so unfortunate as to step on a three-foot snake, which was lying basking in the sun.
 The rude awakening aroused the temper of the reptile, and in a twinkling its fangs were buried in the child’s leg.
 An angry snake strikes very quickly, and before the child got beyond reach the beast struck him in five different places.
 His screams brought his mother to the scene, and realizing the trouble and danger, instead of fainting or going into hysterics, she bravely sucked the wounds, tied a ligature tightly round the limb to stop the circulation of the blood, then hitched a horse and started on a fifteen-mile drive to Lion’s Head with the boy.
 Before reaching medical aid at that village the child was nearly crazy from the pain caused by the ligature stopping the circulation in the limb, and his cries could be heard for a long distance.
 But the heroic woman held on and fortunately found Dr. Sloan at home.
 The wounds were cauterized and dressed, and fortunately little or no ill effects resulted from this exciting experience” (from History of the County of Bruce, Ontario, Canada, Township of Lindsay).
-The snake will have been an Eastern Massassauga rattlesnake, the only poisonous snake native to Ontario.
+The snake will have been an Eastern Massassauga rattlesnake, the only venomous snake native to Ontario.
 It’s described as a “sluggish, solitary, and passive creature” (unless stepped on by small boys), and is still to be found on the Bruce Peninsula, though it’s now an endangered species.
 If you’re bitten by one, Lion’s Head is still the nearest place to go for snake venom antidote.